exoscale/exoip/README.md

 and to some extent [VRRP](http://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol).

-The idea is quite simple, for each of it's configured peers, **exoip** sends a 24-byte payload through **UDP**.
+The idea is quite simple: for each of its configured peers, **exoip** sends a 24-byte payload through **UDP**.
 The payload consists of a protocol version, a (repeated, for error checking) priority to help elect masters, the *Elastic IP* that must be shared accross alll